Lambda Expressions

 When to Use Lambdas

-Use lambdas when you need: - Simple, one-line operations - Inline function definitions for map, filter, sorted, etc. - Callback functions that are used only once - Closures with simple logic
+Lambdas are appropriate for: - Simple, one-line operations - Inline function definitions for map, filter, sorted, etc. - Callback functions that are used only once - Closures with simple logic